Functions

 - The contact profile field needs to exist already.

-Running another stack
+Running another journey

 Syntax

-Retrieving the UUID of a stack
+Retrieving the UUID of a journey

 Example